enowars/enowars3-service-shittr/README.txt

 # Bugs
 - When removing shits, also remove them from the diarrhea.log
 - If PATH=$PATH:/bin/ is removed, then the real openssl is used -> No RCE2, Crypto1

+- Make the shit-ID not so random (e.g. online the time it was posted, or smth that can be known/brute-forced)
+- Add @gehaxelt in the footer + server time + rendering time